PadsterH2012/Py_Flask_Boilerplate/README.md

 To make changes to the application:

 1. Modify the Flask application in `backend/app.py`
+2. Update routes in `backend/routes.py`
+3. Modify database models in `backend/models.py`
-2. Update HTML templates in `backend/templates/`
+4. Update HTML templates in `backend/templates/`
-3. Add or modify CSS in `backend/static/css/`
+5. Add or modify CSS in `backend/static/css/`
-4. Rebuild and restart the Docker containers to see your changes:
+6. Rebuild and restart the Docker containers to see your changes:
    ```
    docker-compose down
    docker-compose up --build